amugofjava/mp3_info/README.md

+# MP3 Info
-mp3_info parses an MP3 to extract key meta information such as MPEG version, MPEG layer version, bitrate, sample rate and duration.
+Processes an MP3 file to extract key meta information such as MPEG version, MPEG layer version, bitrate, sample rate and duration.

 ## Usage